 Mr. Aaron was executive vice president and chief financial officer from 2017 to 2019 of Community Health Systems Inc., one of the largest publicly traded hospital companies in the nation and a leading operator of acute care hospitals.
-He retired on December 31, 2019.
-Prior to joining CHS in 2016, Mr. Aaron worked at Deloitte, providing consulting services in auditing and merger and acquisition strategy and serving as the firm's Tennessee managing partner for 10 years.
+He retired in 2019, and currently advises that company.
+Prior to joining CHS in 2016, Mr. Aaron worked at Deloitte, providing consulting services in auditing and merger and acquisition strategy and serving as the firm's Tennessee managing partner.
 He began his 32-year career with Deloitte working with property casualty and reinsurance clients before transitioning his audit focus to large, national healthcare organizations.